richafnu/Viva/Viva/glint/setup/post-provisioning-next-steps.md

 6. Newly assigned users appear in the Viva Glint application in the Company Admin role within minutes.

 > [!CAUTION]
-> Don't assign Support users to the Comapny Admin role in the Microsoft 365 admin center.
+> Don't assign Support users to the Company Admin role in the Microsoft 365 admin center.
 To add Support users, see: [Manage Support users in Viva Glint](add-external-user.md).

 ## Manage Viva Glint service admins in the Viva Glint app